Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Introduction

 In the present paper, we study the time evolution and long-term behaviors of our adaptive-confidence HK and DW models.
-We examine the formation of ``opinion clusters'' (i.e., groups of nodes that converge to the same opinion), the dynamics of the confidence bounds, and the convergence rate of the opinions.
-We examine various networks (see \cref{sec:simulations_networks}) and study the time evolution of their associated ``effective graphs,'' which are time-dependent subgraphs of an original network with edges only between nodes that can currently influence each other.
-We show numerically that our adaptive-confidence BCMs tend to have less ``opinion fragmentation''\footnote{In our study, we define ``opinion fragmentation'' as the existence of at least two ``major'' opinion clusters with strictly more than 1\% of the nodes of a network.
-In \cref{sec:simulations_quantities}, we give more details about this choice.} than their associated baseline (i.e., nonadaptive) BCMs.
-We also demonstrate numerically that the final opinion clusters in our models can have more complicated network structures than those of the baseline models.
+We examine the formation of ``limit opinion clusters'' (i.e., sets of nodes that converge to the same opinion), the dynamics of the confidence bounds, and the convergence rate of the opinions.
+We simulate our models on various networks (see \cref{sec:simulations_networks}) and study the time evolution of their associated ``effective graphs'', which are time-dependent subgraphs of a network with edges only between nodes {that are receptive to each other} (see \cref{sec:theory}).
+We show numerically that our adaptive-confidence BCMs tend to have less ``opinion fragmentation''\footnote{In our study, ``opinion fragmentation'' signifies the existence of at least two ``major'' opinion clusters, which include more than 1\% of the nodes of a network.
+In \cref{sec:simulations_quantities}, we give more detail about how we define opinion fragmentation and major opinion clusters. } than their associated baseline (i.e., nonadaptive) BCMs.
+In our numerical simulations, we study ``final'' opinion clusters (see \cref{sec:simulations_specs}) to approximate limit opinion clusters.
+We demonstrate numerically that the connected components of the final effective graphs in our BCMs can have more complicated structures than those of the baseline BCMs.